Divriği Great Mosque and Hospital: Interior

 The interior of the mosque consists of stone piers which support the stone vaults above.
 The central bay of the mosque appears to have been left open to the sky, as is the case in other medieval Anatolian mosques which omit courtyards.
-Some of the original wooden furnishings of the mosque survive along its qibla wall, such as the shutters on the window opening to the tomb chamber within the hospital and its wooden minbar dated to 1243 and signed by the craftsman Ibrahīm b.
-Ahmad al-Tiflīsī.
+Some of the original wooden furnishings of the mosque survive along its qibla wall, such as the shutters on the window opening to the tomb chamber within the hospital and its wooden minbar dated to 1243 and signed by the craftsman Ibrahīm ibn Ahmad al-Tiflīsī.
 Some carved wooden panels said to belong to the royal platform are today on view in the museum of the Directorate of Pious Endowments in Ankara.

 The hospital

 The hospital is entered through its portal located on the western façade.
 Different in design from the north portal of the mosque, the hospital portal is framed by a monumental pointed arch and features a window in the center.
 The stone carving here is of the same quality as the main mosque portal but is less dense and appears, in certain places, to be unfinished.
 The interior of the hospital consists of rooms and iwans placed around a covered courtyard with a small pool in the center.
 The hospital has a second story on its southern side which is reached by a staircase just inside the entrance.
 One of the rooms of the hospital was dedicated to serve as a dynastic tomb chamber.
 This room has a window opening to the mosque.